smit5490/sparkify-customer-retention/README.md

 ![st cml](images/streamlit_run.png)

-When you navigate to the webpage, you should see the following dashboard render:
+When you navigate to the webpage, you should see a dashboard render:
 ![Streamlit Application](images/st_app.png)

 ## Repository Structure